Schedules of Condition

 Party Wall Structures

-Preparation of a Schedule of Condition prior to undertaking any works to an existing Party Wall, structure and / or adjacent excavation works is essential to provide evidence of the existing condition prior to commencement and can be used to ascertain fairly whether damage has occurred, avoiding any potential disputes which may arise.
+Preparing a Schedule of Condition prior to undertaking any works to an existing party wall, structure and/or adjacent excavation works is essential to provide evidence of the existing condition prior to commencement.
+It can be used to ascertain fairly whether damage has occurred, avoiding any potential disputes that may arise.

 Who should prepare a Schedule of Condition?

 It is recommended that a Schedule of Condition is prepared by an independent chartered surveyor.
-As a Schedule of Condition is intended to be an impartial, factual record of the property’s current condition and requires experience to prepare concisely.
+This is because a Schedule of Condition is intended to be an impartial, factual record of the property’s current condition and requires experience to prepare concisely.

 Key contacts